Dermaplaning Vs. Waxing

 After a moment, the strip is quickly and firmly pulled off with the wax to remove the hair.

-Hot wax is a similar process, but without the use of a strip of cloth to remove the product.
+Hot wax is a similar process, but without a cloth strip to remove the product.
 The hot, soft wax is applied to the skin where the hair is to be removed.

-After waiting until the wax is hardened, it is peeled away from the skin while removing the hair in the process.
+After the wax hardens, it is peeled from the skin, removing the hair in the process.

 Both methods are performed in small to medium sections to ensure that all unwanted hair is removed.